Healthy Baked Chicken Tenders

 - Fries: Healthy Baked French Fries are a must make with these chicken tenders!

-- Dipping: You can dip these in ketchup, or usually dip them in mustard.
-This one is one of my favorites.
-These baked chicken tender are also delicious dipped in the buffalo sauce in this recipe
+- Dipping: You can dip these in ketchup or mustard.
+These baked chicken tender are also delicious dipped in the buffalo sauce in this recipe.

 - On a salad: This Strawberry Avocado Goat Cheese Salad is one of my favorites